mikekelly/hal_specification/hal_specification.md

 ## General Description

 HAL is a lean, simple, domain-agnostic hypermedia type for providing links in REST APIs.
-It can be serialized as both JSON and XML.
+It has both JSON and XML variants.

 Essentially, HAL provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL representation is just plain old JSON or XML.

 HAL is a bit like HTML for machines, in that it is domain-agnostic and is capable of driving any hypertext application.
 The difference is that HTML is intended for presenting a graphical hypertext interface to a 'human actor', whereas HAL is intended for presenting a machine hypertext interface (aka.
-REST API) to be consumed by 'automated actors'.
+REST API) to 'automated actors'.

 This document contains a formalised specification of HAL.
 For a friendlier, more pracitcal introduction to HAL you can read this article: [JSON Linking with HAL][3]